 Do you want to learn about the vast, sweeping epic story of Australia’s first people dating from 60,000 years ago to the present day?

-In her most recent book Marji Hill, author of over 60 publications, presents the big picture – history, rich cultural heritage, British invasion, resistance, and the process of reclaiming an almost lost inheritance.
+In this 2nd edition Marji Hill, author of over 65 publications, presents the big picture – history, rich cultural heritage, British invasion, resistance, and the process of reclaiming an almost lost inheritance.